COVID-19 Vaccine Information

 County Specific Information

-- Individuals 16 years and older can contact your primary care provider to schedule an appointment.
+- Individuals and/or caretakers can contact your primary care provider to schedule an appointment for COVID vaccines for all ages (6months and older).

 - Trinity Retail Pharmacy - Call 515-574-6588 for availability and to save time!